apache/spark-website/developer-tools.md

 - minikube version v1.7.3 (or greater)
 - You must use a VM driver!
 Running minikube with the `--vm-driver=none` option requires that the user launching minikube/k8s have root access.
 Our Jenkins workers use the [kvm2](https://minikube.sigs.k8s.io/docs/drivers/kvm2/) drivers.
 More details [here](https://minikube.sigs.k8s.io/docs/drivers/).
 - kubernetes version v1.17.3 (can be set by executing `minikube config set kubernetes-version v1.17.3`)
+- the current kubernetes context must be minikube's default context (called 'minikube').
+This can be selected by `minikube kubectl -- config use-context minikube`.
+This is only needed when after minikube is started another kubernetes context is selected.

 Once you have minikube properly set up, and have successfully completed the [quick start](https://minikube.sigs.k8s.io/docs/start/), you can test your changes locally.
 All subsequent commands should be run from your root spark/ repo directory: